LLNL/sundials/doc/shared/sunlinsol/SUNLinSol_SuperLUMT.rst

 The SUNLinSol_SuperLUMT Module
 ======================================

-The SuperLU_MT implementation of the ``SUNLinearSolver`` module provided with SUNDIALS, SUNLinSol_SuperLUMT, is designed to be used with the corresponding SUNMATRIX_SPARSE matrix type, and one of the serial or shared-memory ``N_Vector`` implementations (NVECTOR_SERIAL, NVECTOR_OPENMP, or NVECTOR_PTHREADS).
+The SUNLinSol_SuperLUMT implementation of the ``SUNLinearSolver`` class interfaces with the SuperLU_MT library.
+This is designed to be used with the corresponding SUNMATRIX_SPARSE matrix type, and one of the serial or shared-memory ``N_Vector`` implementations (NVECTOR_SERIAL, NVECTOR_OPENMP, or NVECTOR_PTHREADS).
 While these are compatible, it